geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/index.rst

 ================

-.. todo:: Overview of this section, and why it is important.
+.. topic:: Purpose

+    We provide an overview of selected scientists and their laws that ultimately form the physical basis for Maxwell’s equations

 **Contents:**